MNarayan04/hello_full_stack_reunion/README.md

-#Onces click on deploy link and click on any tab (ID,Name,Category,SubCategory) then table will shown the the functionality will work
+--Onces click on deploy link and click on any tab (ID,Name,Category,SubCategory) then table will shown the the functionality will work

-#Multiple Page pagination is there (like 10,15,20 etc)
+--Multiple Page pagination is there (like 10,15,20 etc)

 # React + Vite